Feed-dev/Galadriel-ChatWithSages/rag_tools/README.md

 ## Features

 - **Document Ingestion:** Automatically ingest multiple documents from a specified directory.
+- **Pdf support:** Added support for pdf's included scanned books, using PyMuPDF, Pillow and pytesseract.
 - **Vectorization:** Convert textual information into a vector format suitable for AI models.
 - **Blockchain Integration:** Seamlessly integrates with the Galadriel L1 chain, leveraging its Oracle system for decentralized storage and retrieval.
 - **IPFS Support:** Uses IPFS (InterPlanetary File System) for secure and distributed document storage.